MooersLab/EasyPyMOL/README.md

 ##### How to get help

-Type the following on one of the command lines in PyMOL
+Type the following on a command line in PyMOL

    ```py
     PyMOL> help roundview
    ```
+Something like the following should be printed to the command history window:

 Usage: `roundview [view, decimal places, outname]`
 * The values in the [ ] are optional.